We understand that at times, our customers may experience financial difficulty and require financial assistance.

 If we need any additional information from you, you’ll need to provide this within 21 calendar days of the request.
 If this information isn’t provided within this timeframe, your application will be declined because you haven’t provided the documents required for us to assess your request.

-Reduced income or increased cost of living
+Reduced income, increased cost of living or overcommitted

-• most recent financial year’s ‘Tax Ready’ ATO Income statement or
+• Most recent financial year’s ‘Tax Ready’ ATO Income statement OR

-• centrelink statement
+• Centrelink Income statement OR

-• Year-to-date Business Activity Statements OR
+• Year-to-date Business Activity Statements (BAS) OR

 • Year-to-date management accounts including your Profit and Loss